Tonic Music for Mental Health runs two programmes:

 Never Mind the Stigma

 The Never Mind the Stigma campaign provides pop-up Tonic stands at gigs, festivals and events.
-We provide information and informal mental health support, promote our cause, and raise funds to keep Tonic services free for those in need.
+We provide information, promote our cause, and raise funds to keep Tonic services free for those in need.
 The presence of our stands at events helps to increase awareness, encourage discussion and reduce stigma.

 Tonic needs ongoing support to keep our services free for those in need.